keshhaav/Gdrive-organizer-app/README.md

 # Google Drive File Categorizer and Organizer 📁

-An intelligent Google Drive organization tool that automatically categorizes and sorts your messy files using AI-powered categorization.
-Built with Streamlit and powered by the Mixtral-8x7B model through Groq.
+An intelligent Google Drive organization tool that automatically categorizes and sorts your messy files using AI-powered categorization not just on the basis of the file formats of your files but also thier names using groq's mixtral AI.

 ## Features 🚀